mcolalongo/BTS_DA_py/README.md

 # BTS_DA_py
-quick repo who serves the purpos of analyzing layer reports from BTS 8.0.0 software
+Quick repo who serves the purpose of analyzing layer reports from BTS 8.0.0 software
+--- Still In Development ---